emanguy/UMBC-codegen/README.md

 ###Execution:
 In the src directory where you're going to write your project files, execute the command ```cppbuild```, then follow the prompts.

+###Bash users:
+If you're using bash on a linux system other than the UMBC GL servers, please check the code out from the ```bash-shell``` branch rather than master.